grafana/agent/docs/sources/operator/helm-getting-started.md

     kubectl get svc
     ```

-    You should see an Agent Operator Pod in `RUNNING` state, and a `kubelet` Service.
+    You should see an Agent Operator Pod in `RUNNING` state, and a `kubelet` service.

 ## Deploy the Grafana Agent Operator resources

  Agent Operator is now up and running.
 Next, you need to install a Grafana Agent for Agent Operator to run for you.
 To do so, follow the instructions in the [Deploy the Grafana Agent Operator resources]({{< relref "./deploy-agent-operator-resources.md" >}}) topic.
+To learn more about the custom resources Agent Operator provides and their hierarchy, see [Grafana Agent Operator architecture]({{< relref "./architecture/" >}}).